 - VEST Orientation Materials

-Daphna Bassok Associate Professor, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabJulia Jackson Cohen Associate Professor of EducationVeronica Katz Research Assistant ProfessorLuke C. Miller Research Associate ProfessorBeth Schueler Assistant Professor of Education & Public PolicySarah E. Turner University Professor, Economics & EducationVivian Wong Associate ProfessorJames H. Wyckoff Professor, Director, EdPolicyWorksPeter Youngs Professor of Education
+Daphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorksBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabJulia Jackson Cohen Associate Professor of EducationVeronica Katz Research Assistant ProfessorLuke C. Miller Research Associate ProfessorBeth Schueler Assistant Professor of Education & Public PolicySarah E. Turner University Professor, Economics & EducationVivian Wong Associate ProfessorJames H. Wyckoff Professor, Director, EdPolicyWorksPeter Youngs Professor of Education